Julia Grant Cantacuzène: Marriage and family

 Immediately after her father's tenure (1883–1887) as a police commissioner of the New York Police Department, Julia Dent Grant traveled to Europe in the company of her maternal aunt, Bertha Palmer (née Honoré) who was representing the Board of Lady Managers of the World's Columbian Exposition (Chicago World's Fair.)
 From 1891 to 1893, aunt and niece travelled throughout Europe to promote interest in the Exposition as well as to collect art.
 Julia met Prince Mikhail Cantacuzène, who was attached to the Russian embassy in Rome.
-Prince Michael (or Mikhail) was Prince Mikhail Cantacuzène, son of Prince Mikhail Rodionovich Cantacuzène and Elizabeth Siscard, was born on 29 April 1875 in Odessa, Russia.
+Prince Michael (or Mikhail) was Prince Mikhail Mikhailovich Cantacuzène, son of Prince Mikhail Rodionovich Cantacuzène and Elizabeth Siscard, was born on 29 April 1875 in Odessa, Russia.
 He was a distant relative of Grigorii L'vovich Kantakuzen, who was the Russian representative to the U.S. from 1892 to 1895.
 Two weeks after their first meeting in Rome, Prince Cantacuzène followed Julia to Cannes, ostensibly to serve under Grand Duke Kyrill.
 After a courtship of two days, the couple became engaged in Cannes, and were married in Newport, Rhode Island, in a Russian Orthodox ceremony the evening of 24 September 1899.
 The following day at noon there was an Episcopal Church wedding service in All Saints' Memorial Chapel, Newport.

 They resided in St. Petersburg (later Petrograd) or at their estate in Ukraine during their early married years, and had three children.
 She remained in St. Petersburg during World War I in which Prince Cantacuzène served as aide-de-camp and later Major-General, and finally General, in the service of Tsar Nicholas II.
-He was wounded in battle in 1914; as commander of the South Russia Cossacks, in 1915 he led 15,000 men in what has been called the last great cavalry charge against a fortified position in military history.
+He was wounded during the Battle of Galicia in 1914; as commander of the South Russia Cossacks, in 1915 he led 15,000 men in what has been called the last great cavalry charge against a fortified position in military history.
 The family left Russia in the aftermath of the Russian Revolution; in 1917, they escaped from Petrograd with her jewels sewn into her clothing, and escaped via Finland to the United States.
 The couple relocated to Sarasota, Florida, joining the firm founded by her aunt Bertha Palmer.

 The Cantacuzènes divorced on 27 October 1934.